- Press Release

 IB.
 Solar Activity Forecast: Solar activity is expected to be very low on days one, two, and three (04 Jul, 05 Jul, 06 Jul).

 IIB.
-Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet to unsettled levels on days one, two, and three (04 Jul, 05 Jul, 06 Jul).
+Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet levels on days one, two, and three (04 Jul, 05 Jul, 06 Jul).

 III.
 Event probabilities 04 Jul-06 Jul